RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 In deployments using katello-agent infrastructure with a large number of Content Hosts, it may be necessary to increase the maximum open files for qdrouterd.

 Calculate the limit for open files in qdrouterd using this formula: `(N x 3) + 100`, where N is the number of content hosts.
-Each content host may consume up to three file descriptors in the router, and 100 filedescriptors are required to run the router itself.
+Each content host may consume up to three file descriptors in the router, and 100 file descriptors are required to run the router itself.

 The following settings permit Satellite to scale up to 10,000 content hosts.